interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 2. *OldVault* submits a replacement request, indicating how much BTC is to be migrated.

-  a. *OldVault* is required to lock some amount of DOT collateral (``ReplaceGriefingCollateral``) as griefing protection, to prevent *OldVault* from holding *NewVault*'s DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).
+   * *OldVault* is required to lock some amount of DOT collateral (``ReplaceGriefingCollateral``) as griefing protection, to prevent *OldVault* from holding *NewVault*'s DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).

 3. A new candidate Vault (*NewVault*), commits to executing the replacement by locking up the necessary DOT collateral to back the to-be-transferred BTC (according to the ``SecureCollateralRate``).

 4. Within a pre-defined delay, *OldVault* must release the BTC on Bitcoin to *NewVault*'s BTC address, and submit a valid transaction inclusion proof (call to ``verifyTransactionInclusion`` in :ref:`btc-relay`).

-  a.
-Note: to prevent *OldVault* from trying to re-use old transactions (or other payments to *NewVaults* on Bitcoin) as fake proofs, we require *OldVault* to include a ``nonce`` in an OP_RETURN output of the transfer transaction on Bitcoin.
+  * Note: to prevent *OldVault* from trying to re-use old transactions (or other payments to *NewVaults* on Bitcoin) as fake proofs, we require *OldVault* to include a ``nonce`` in an OP_RETURN output of the transfer transaction on Bitcoin.

-5. If *OldVault* releases the BTC to *NewVault* correctly and submits the transaction inclusion proof to Replace module on time, *OldVault*'s DOT collateral is released - *NewVault* has now replaced *OldVault*.
+5a.
+If *OldVault* releases the BTC to *NewVault* correctly and submits the transaction inclusion proof to Replace module on time, *OldVault*'s DOT collateral is released - *NewVault* has now replaced *OldVault*.

- a.
-If *OldVault* fails to provide the correct transaction inclusion proof on time, the *NewVault*'s collateral is unlocked and *OldVault*'s
+5b.
+If *OldVault* fails to provide the correct transaction inclusion proof on time, the *NewVault*'s ``collateral`` is unlocked and *OldVault*'s ``griefingCollateral`` is sent to the *NewVault* as reimbursement for the opportunity costs of locking up DOT collateral.

 Data Model